-- 110. Plaintiffs reallege and incorporate by reference all of the allegations set forth in paragraphs 1 through 109 above. - 111.
+- 110. Plaintiffs reallege the allegations set forth in paragraphs 1 through 109 above. - 111.
 The Massachusetts Consumer Protection Act, also known as Chapter 93A, provides that "[u]nfair methods of competition and unfair or deceptive acts or practices in the conduct of any trade or commerce are hereby declared unlawful."
 Mass.
 Gen. Laws Ann.
 Ch.
 93A, § 2. - 112.
-By virtue of the foregoing, InterCoast violated Chapter 93A by engaging in unfair and deceptive acts or practices, including misrepresenting the nature of the services offered in its LPN Program and the program's accreditation status, so as to cause Plaintiffs Kourembanas, Jean Baptiste, and Mande pecuniary loss and other damages.
+By virtue of the foregoing, InterCoast violated Chapter 93A by engaging in unfair and deceptive acts or practices, including misrepresenting the nature of the services offered in and the accreditation status of its LPN Program, so as to cause Plaintiffs Kourembanas, Jean Baptiste, and Mande pecuniary loss and other damages.